Payroll Taxes, Costs, and Benefits Paid By Employers

 5. Worker compensation insurance

-Worker compensation insurance provides coverage for employees who are injured on the job.
+Worker compensation insurance (or workers' compensation insurance, or workers' comp) provides coverage for employees who are injured on the job.
 State law usually requires that employers carry this insurance.
-Worker compensation insurance rates are a function of at least three variables: (1) the type of business or industry, (2) the type of job being performed, and (3) the employer's history of claims.
+The cost of worker compensation insurance is a function of at least three variables: (1) the type of business or industry, (2) the type of job being performed, and (3) the employer's history of claims.

 For example, statistics show that a production worker in a meat packing plant has a greater-than-average chance of suffering job-related cuts or back injuries.
 Because of this, worker compensation insurance rates for these employees can be as high as 15% of wages.
-On the other hand, the office staff of the meat packing plant—provided that they do not venture out into the production area—may have a rate that is less than 1% of salaries and wages.
+On the other hand, the office staff of the meat packing plant—provided that they do not spend time in the production area—may have a rate that is less than 1% of salaries and wages.

-The worker compensation insurance rates are then applied to the wages and salaries of the employees to arrive at the worker compensation insurance premiums or costs.
-Although the insurance premiums are based on employee salaries and wages, the entire premium cost is likely to be paid by the employer and is considered an expense for the employer.
+The worker compensation insurance rates are applied to the wages and salaries of the employees to arrive at the worker compensation insurance premiums or costs.
+Although the insurance premiums are based on employee salaries and wages, generally the entire amount is paid by the employer and is considered an expense for the employer.
 (Contact your state's worker compensation office for the specifics in your state.)

 If the employer does not pay the premiums in advance, the company must accrue the expense with an adjusting entry that increases Worker Compensation Insurance Expense along with increases in a current liability such as Worker Compensation Insurance Liability.
 In this situation the current liability will be reduced when the employer pays the worker compensation insurance premiums.